Fjord cruise tours in Norway

 Seasons of the fjords

-There’s no wrong time to experience the fjords — just different moods and moments.
+There’s no wrong time to experience a fjord cruise in Norway — just different moods and moments.

 Spring (March–May) is when everything wakes up.
 Waterfalls swell with snowmelt, orchards burst into bloom (especially along the Hardangerfjord), and the air carries a kind of freshness.